Prison Time Calculator

 Sentence Length

-The total duration of imprisonment assigned by the court.
+The total duration of imprisonment assigned by the court, entered in years.
 Example: A 10-year sentence for a felony.

 Good Behavior Credit

-A reduction in sentence time awarded for exemplary conduct in prison.
-Example: 15% credit may reduce a 10-year sentence by 1.5 years.
+A reduction in sentence time awarded for exemplary conduct, entered as a percent.
+Example: 15% credit reduces a 10-year sentence by 1.50 years, leaving 8.50 years.

 Parole Eligibility